l8nite/spartan-missile-strike/client/droid/android/README.md

     - make a symbolic link for the android/assets folder to the client/html and client/shared folder
     - make a keyhash for Facebook SDK (must be given to Facebook)

-  For Windows, the command for creating symlinks are (RUN CMD AS ADMIN)
+  For Windows, the command for creating symlinks are: (RUN CMD AS ADMIN)
     set SMSGIT=
     cd %SMSGIT%\client\droid\android\
 	mklink /D res\ ..\..\assets\android\res\